plashchynski/vigi/docs/PRELIMINARY_REPORT.md

 ## Feature Prototype

+Two features of the system that are considered to be the most challenging and crucial for the project are the streaming module and the motion detection module.
+To reduce the risk of failure, these features should be implemented first at lest in their minimal form.
+The aim of this prototype is to assess the feasibility of the project and to identify the most suitable approaches for implementing these features.

+The first prototype was implemented as an agent that provides a basic web console with a live video feed from a single camera and a basic motion detection functionality.
+The agent is implemented as a Flask application that runs on a local server with a connected camera.
+The agent uses the OpenCV library to connect to the camera and fetch the video stream as discrete frames.
+These frames are then processed by the motion detection module, which uses a simple background subtraction algorithm to detect motion in the video stream.
+When the motion is detected, the agent displays a bounding box around the moving object and saves the video clip of the event on the disk.

+During the development of this prototype, it was found that the basic variant of live video streaming using the Flask application is to provide an endpoint that returns a continuous stream of frames as JPEG images.
+The client displays these images as a video.
+This approach is far simpler than using the streaming protocols, such as HLS, but has limitations in terms of network overhead and latency.
+But for the purpose of this prototype, it was found to be sufficient.

 ## References
 [1] Hussien, H.M., Meko, S.F., Teshale, N.B.
 2018.
 Comparative Analysis of Moving Object Detection Algorithms.
 Lecture Notes of the Institute for Computer Sciences, Social Informatics and Telecommunications Engineering, vol 244.
 Springer, Cham.
 Retrieved from https://doi.org/10.1007/978-3-319-95153-9_16.